Mewis’ hat trick leads US women past Colombia 4-0

 Colombia was without three players — midfielders Daniela Montoya, Diana Carolina Ospina and defender Carolina Arias — who were in isolation because of COVID-19 tracing protocols.
 A fourth player, midfielder Ana Gabriela Huertas, had inconclusive test results and was ruled out of the match.
 Those players could be available on Friday.

+“I thought we did a good job but at the same time I want to give credit to the Colombian players for doing a great job in the one-v-one duels,” U.S. coach Vlatko Andonovski said.
+“When we were putting pressures on individual duels I thought that was the only area we could have done a little bit better.”

-U.S. coach Vlatko Andonovski announced before the game that defender Becky Sauerbrunn would take over as team captain.
+Andonovski announced before the game that defender Becky Sauerbrunn would take over as team captain.
 In recent years, the captain’s armband was passed among a group of veterans, including Rapinoe and Lloyd.

 Andonovski, who replaced Jill Ellis after she stepped down following the 2019 World Cup victory, is 12-0-0 as the U.S coach.